 Employees are one of your biggest security holes.
-There is no foolproof prevention method for human error, and this is why employee mistakes are one of the most common causes of a security breach.
-So what can you do to prevent it?
-Well at the very least you need to include policies in your employee handbook, and ensure your employee reads through it and signs off on agreeing to abide by them.
+There is no foolproof prevention method for human error, which is why employee mistakes are one of the most common causes of a security breach.
+To reduce potential risks, we’ve suggested a few IT policies you should implement to protect your business.

 In May, security experts discovered one of the most widespread malware infections in history.
 Now, they’re warning businesses and consumers that it’s even worse than their first assessment.
 The VPNFilter malware poses a threat to small businesses and requires immediate attention from anyone who hasn’t taken action against it.

 Statistics show that the average enterprise uses more than 90 cloud services.
 Even if small businesses use less than half that number, securely managing account logins is still a huge problem for users and administrators.
 Single Sign-On (SSO) is an excellent solution to this issue, so let’s dive into how it works.

 There are a number of reasons you should be wary of saving your password to a digital platform.
 Just look at Yahoo’s data breach in 2013, which leaked passwords for three billion people.
 Even when your password isn’t compromised, saving it to a browser could have serious implications for your privacy.

 Passwords are your first line of defense against hackers.
 But over the years, they have developed plenty of methods to steal them.
 To gain a deeper understanding of how cybercriminals operate, Google analyzed the causes of leaked login credentials.
 Here are the results.

 Most business owners have an employee handbook.
 But when it comes to the online security of their business, often times this portion is either not adequately addressed, or not addressed at all.
 However, with cyber crimes an ever increasing threat, and the fact that employee error is one of the most common causes of a security breach, it is incredibly vital that your staff is informed of your policies.